PLEASE READ THIS SECTION VERY CAREFULLY AND REFER TO IT OFTEN!

 * Forest School Educators cannot be expected to hold children back from engaging in activities that challenge their clothing unless there is a moderate to high risk of injury.
 However, Forest School Educators can help your child learn to self-regulate their level of engagement with these elements that challenge the limits of their clothing so as to minimize their discomfort.

 You don't have to invest in stylish, expensive brand names to keep your child warm.
 Thrift stores and online used clothing sites are great places to look for children’s clothing at more affordable prices.
-We have included a list of some of our staff’s favourite local, provincial and online supply stores where you will find a broad selection of outdoor clothing and accessories for all ages at a range of price points.
+We have included a list of some of our staff’s favorite local, provincial and online supply stores where you will find a broad selection of outdoor clothing and accessories for all ages at a range of price points.
 We encourage you to take some time to “shop around” and evaluate your choices carefully.

-The items you will want to spend more money on are the outer layers of clothing which is your child’s first line of defence against the elements.
+The items you will want to spend more money on are the outer layers of clothing which is your child’s first line of defense against the elements.
 These items are more likely to be found at specialty stores or by chance at thrift or online stores.
 Middle and base layers are where you can save money by shopping for these items exclusively at thrift stores.
 Here is a breakdown of outer, mid and base layers:

 Base-layer: Natural fabrics such as wool or silk work well as an inner layer, as well as fleece.
 The key for this layer is to wick moisture away from the skin and insulate the skin with a breathable layer to keep them warm.